 How To Organize Your Homeschool for the Upcoming Year

-Even though we are year round homeschoolers, we take every July off.
-I have found that it simplifies my life to organize our homeschool room, curriculum, and paperwork as we wrap up.
-That way things are still fresh in your mind.
-You know what you have completed and it helps you go into a break with a clean an organized homeschool space.
+Even though we are year-round homeschoolers, we take every July off.
+It simplifies my life to organize our homeschool room, curriculum, and paperwork as we wrap up.
+That way, things are still fresh in your mind.
+You know what you have completed, and it helps you go into a break with a clean and organized homeschool space.

-Since we school year round, usually, by May or early June we have completed much of our core curriculum.
+Since we school year-round, usually by May or early June, we have completed much of our core curriculum.
 We begin transitioning into “light schooling” for the summer and a full break in July.
-I like to have everything cleaned and organized before I begin to buy new curriculum or supplies, that way I know what I have and will use or what I need to purchase.
+I like to have everything cleaned and organized before buying new curriculum or supplies; that way, I know what I have and will use or need to purchase.

 I am sharing our system and how we implement it, but there is never a wrong time to organize.
 It helps our mental state to have things organized around us.
 Not to mention it helps you budget by knowing what you have and/or need.

 - STUFF – So what I like to do 1st is gather all the stuff (curriculum, books, manipulatives, learning toys, supplies) that I no longer need.
 The idea is to pull out everything that you will sell, donate, or trash.
 It may make it easier for you if you have bins or bags ready to sort these items into.
 Now this will be hard if you are one of those people who want to keep things “just in case.”
 I recommend asking yourself certain questions if you are stuck on an item, such as: